 We operate on a first come, first served basis so please enrol early to avoid disappointment.

-The enrolment deadline for our 20 week beginner courses starting in January is Wednesday 3rd January 2018.
+The enrolment deadline for our 10 week Holiday Courses (beginner courses for holidaymakers) starting in April is Monday 26th March 2018.

 Please enrol early to avoid disappointment as some courses are filling up quickly.

 You can enrol:

 Please return the completed enrolment form by post with payment (a cheque enclosed or card details filled in overleaf unless you have paid online via Parent Pay)

 Adult Education Department.

 You can download the brochure with the enrolment form as a PDF, which you can then print out.